Housing Options in Greater Des Moines

 Alongside finding the right house in Greater Des Moines, you want to make sure it’s in a community and neighborhood that meets your needs and fits your life.

-The region includes an established Downtown and neighborhoods like Beaverdale and Waterbury in the city of Des Moines.
-Head out to the suburbs closest to Des Moines, like Clive, West Des Moines and Urbandale where you’ll find neighborhoods with new contstruction and homes that are 20-30 years old and pockets charming mid-century homes, shaded by big trees.
-Other towns like Ankeny, Altoona, Waukee and Bondurant are located on the outer rings of the Des Moines metro area and also have a similar housing mix of primarily new construction, 20-30 year old housing stock and pockets of mid-century homes.
+Other towns like Ankeny, Altoona, Waukee and Bondurant are located on the outer rings of the Des Moines region and also offer a similar housing mix of primarily new construction, 20-30-year old homes and pockets of mid-century housing.
 Towns on the outer edges of the region each have a unique offering.
 Many towns have newer housing developments, but you’ll also find houses in every style and age, dating back a century (or more!).

 Buying a Home in Greater Des Moines